 Third negative attitude to learning.
-Following a Phase 2, any student who continues to behave in an unacceptable manner will move to 'Phase 3'.
-The student should be on called and not sent out of the room until they are collected.
-Any student who has reached Phase 3 has already caused considerable disruption and inconvenience so they should be removed from the situation.
-Their initials will be written on the Phase 3 section of the whiteboard and Phase 3 will be written in the planner as an update to the Phase 2 comment.
-It will be made clear to the student why this is happening.
+Following a Phase 2, any pupil who continues to behave in an unacceptable manner will move to 'Phase 3'.
+The pupil should be on called and not sent out of the room until they are collected.
+Any pupil who has reached Phase 3 has already caused considerable disruption and inconvenience so they should be removed from the situation.
+Their initials will be written on the Phase 3 section of the whiteboard and Phase 3 will be recorded on Edulink.
+This is vital so that proactive behaviour strategies can be data informed and parents/carers alerted.
+It will be made clear to the pupil why this is happening.
 At Phase 3, the staff member should, where possible, arrange a developing relationships conversation at the earliest opportunity before the next lesson.
+The removed pupil should have work to complete from the class.
+They may also have a reading book with them as part of their daily equipment, which can be used.
+The pupil should be told where to sit and to work in silence in their relocation room.